PatchFramework/SmartLight/README.md

 - Effectiveness (Brightness of the light)
 - Extensibility (Set many different alarms)
 - Functionality

+Tasks can be devided in
+- Flask Webserver implementation: Ann-Kathrin Kälberer
+- Logic of LED and GPIO Pins: Dominic Viola, Canberk Alkan
+- Presentation and Documentation: Canberk Alkan

 ## Implementation
 We use a Raspberry Pi 4 to controll a LED strip.
 (Any other Raspberry Pi model or an Arduino would also work, if you install a network antenna.)
 The Raspberry Pi hosts a REST API Server that exposes controlls for the LED Strip to the LAN.